eparkinson/softwarependula/content/post/javacv1.md

 }
 ```

 Running the above samples, you'll find that face detection is really reliable as long as it has a frontal view of a face that isn't turned too much.
-The hand detection find a lot of false negatives and often skips a few frames in identifying open and closed hands.
+The hand detection finds a lot of false negatives and often skips a few frames in identifying open and closed hands.
 In a future blog I hope to show how Haar classifiers can be trained and hope to improve on the hand recognition performance.

 # Other computer vision applications

 Along with voice interaction, (hand) gesture recognition, in my opinion, is set to make a strong entrance into the field of human computer interfaces especially with "non obtrusive" consumer electronics trends accelerating.
-The Google Glass platform already makes use primarily of voice interfaces and its a natural match for gesture recognition and other computer vision techniques.
+The [Google Glass](http://www.google.com/glass/start/what-it-does/) platform already makes use primarily of voice interfaces and its a natural match for gesture recognition and other computer vision techniques.

-Kinect makes use of skeleton tracking for gaming and has an SDK with good support for voice and face recognition, directional sound with its set of stereo microphones and depth calculations with its 3 separate cameras build in.
+[Kinect](http://www.xbox.com/en-us/Kinect) makes use of skeleton tracking for gaming and has an SDK with good support for voice and face recognition, directional sound with its set of stereo microphones and depth calculations with its 3 separate cameras build in.

-This video demonstrates how Haar cascades can be use to detect and count cars.
+[This video](http://www.youtube.com/watch?v=c4LobbqeKZc) demonstrates how Haar cascades can be used to detect and count cars.

-Perhaps the most promising work I've seen on hand gesture recognition is this article by Dr. Andrew Davison.
+Perhaps the most promising work I've seen on hand gesture recognition is [this article](http://www.javaadvent.com/2012/12/hand-and-finger-detection-using-javacv.html) by Dr. Andrew Davison.
 He goes beyond simple hand detection, and maps out not just the hand, but it's structure and labels each finger tip.
 This is exactly the approach that needs to be perfected for a full production ready implementation of gesture recognition.
-Unfortunately, Dr. Davison's approach suffers from the drawback that it relies too much on color  and he demonstrates his approach wearing a black glove against a mostly light background.
+Unfortunately, Dr. Davison's approach suffers from the drawback that it relies too much on colour  and he demonstrates his approach wearing a black glove against a mostly light background.

 # Conclusion